 - Official Transcript(s).
-You will need an official transcript issued directly from every law school attended that includes the dates of attendance for each period of study, the courses taken and passed for each period of study, the grades, the degree awarded, and the date the degree was awarded.
+Submit a final, official transcript directly from every law school attended that includes the dates of attendance for each period of study, the courses taken and passed for each period of study, the grades, the degree awarded, and the date the degree was awarded.

 - Proof of fulfillment of the educational requirements for admission to the practice of law in the foreign country.

 - A written statement from the competent accrediting agency of your foreign government noting that the law school or schools you attended were recognized by them as qualified and approved throughout your period of study.

 - Certificate of Attendance Form.Applicants relying on the cure provision must have his or her law school submit the LL.M.
 Certificate of Attendance Form directly to the State Board of Law Examiners together with an official transcript.

 *If the law school transcripts, degree certificate, or any of the other documentation requested above are not in English, you must also furnish English translations of the documents prepared by an official translator.
 Translations made by the applicant will not be accepted.